-Our goal is to offer digital and vinyl mastering services to artists and labels with the highest level of quality and craftsmanship at a price that is affordable and competitive.
+We offer both digital and vinyl mastering services to artists and labels with the highest level of quality and craftsmanship at a price that is affordable and competitive.
 Our studio is equipped to work from digital files as well as tape!

 Mastering, in its essence, is a quality control process that bridges the artistic world and the manufacturing world.
 A mastering engineer combines aesthetics with a knowledge of deliverable formats (such as CD, streaming services, and vinyl, for example).
-Communication, efficiency, and artistic nuance are perhaps the most important tools a mastering engineer has - besides his or her own ears!
+Communication, efficiency, and artistic nuance are perhaps the most important tools a mastering engineer has - besides their own ears!

 We deliver digital masters destined for: